-MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES TO NON-U.S. HOLDERS
+MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES

-The following discussion is a summary of the material U.S. federal income tax consequences tonon-U.S. holders (as defined below) of the purchase, ownership and disposition of the shares of common stock issued pursuant to this offering but does not purport to be a complete analysis of all potential tax effects.
+The following discussion is a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of the shares of common stock and Warrants issued pursuant to this offering but does not purport to be a complete analysis of all potential tax effects.
 The effects of other U.S. federal tax laws, such as estate and gift tax laws, and any applicable state, local or foreign tax laws are not discussed.
 This discussion is based on the Code, Treasury Regulations promulgated thereunder, judicial decisions, and published rulings and administrative pronouncements of the IRS, in effect as of the date of this offering.
 These authorities may change or be subject to differing interpretations.
 Any such change or differing interpretation may be applied retroactively in a manner that could adversely affect a non-U.S. holder of our common stock.
 We have not sought and will not seek any rulings from the IRS regarding the matters discussed below.
-There can be no assurance the IRS or a court will not take a contrary position regarding the tax consequences of the purchase, ownership and disposition of our common stock.
+There can be no assurance the IRS or a court will not take a contrary position regarding the tax consequences of the purchase, ownership and disposition of our common stock and Warrants.

-This discussion is limited to non-U.S. holders that hold our common stock as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion does not address all U.S. federal income tax consequences relevant to a non-U.S. holder's particular circumstances, including the impact of the alternative minimum tax or the unearned income Medicare contribution tax.
+We assume in this discussion that each holder holds shares of our common stock and Warrants as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all U.S. federal income tax consequences that may be relevant to a particular holder's individual circumstances, including the impact of the alternative minimum tax or the unearned income Medicare contribution tax.
 In addition, it does not address consequences relevant to holders subject to particular rules, including, without limitation:

-- U.S. expatriates and certain former citizens or long-term residents of the United States; - persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - · banks, insurance companies, and other financial institutions; - regulated investment companies or real estate investment trusts; - brokers, dealers or traders in securities or currencies; - controlled foreign corporations, "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax: - · partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - persons for whom our common stock constitutes "qualified small business stock" within the meaning of Section 1202 of the Code or as "Section 1244 stock" for purposes of Section 1244 of the Code; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our common stock being taken into account in an "applicable financial statement" (as defined in the Code); - · persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interest of which are held by qualified foreign pension funds holding our common stock and the partners in such partnerships should consult their tax advisors regarding the U.S. federal income tax consequences to them
+- U.S. expatriates and certain former citizens or long-term residents of the United States; - persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - regulated investment companies or real estate investment trusts; - brokers, dealers or traders in securities or currencies: - controlled foreign corporations, "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - persons for whom our common stock constitutes "qualified small business stock" within the meaning of Section 1202 of the Code or as "Section 1244 stock" for purposes of Section 1244 of the Code; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our common stock being taken into account in an "applicable financial statement" (as defined in the Code); - persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(1)(2) of the Code and entities all of the interest of which are held by qualified foreign pension funds